 Can I reapply for CalFresh if I was denied?

-Yes, even if you have applied for CalFresh before and were denied, you should try again.
-New laws have passed to make it easier.
+Yes, even if you have applied for CalFresh before and were denied, we encourage you to try again.
+Income requirements are adjusted every year, and your personal household situation may have changed since you last applied.

 Does CalFresh take my fingerprints?